AI Automation/Legal

 The best voice AI solution for automating personal injury lead qualification is a custom-built system.
 It uses a large language model to ask targeted intake questions over the phone.

-This system captures key case details and creates a structured summary for your intake team.
-The scope depends on the complexity of your intake script and CRM integration.
-A simple motor vehicle accident screener that creates a contact in Clio is a 3-week build.
-A system with branching logic for MVA, slip-and-fall, and medical malpractice cases that books qualified leads into Acuity requires more upfront design.
+Such a system would capture key case details and create a structured summary for your intake team.
+The scope of a custom build depends on the complexity of your intake script and CRM integration.
+For example, a system designed for a simple motor vehicle accident screener that creates a contact in Clio might involve a typical build timeline of 3-4 weeks.
+A system requiring branching logic for multiple case types like MVA, slip-and-fall, and medical malpractice, and also booking qualified leads into Acuity, would require more upfront design and a longer engagement.

 What Problem Does This Solve?